 This process takes a while, and tests may not be able to detect hydrocodone in your hair until about two weeks after you ingest the drug.

 How Long Does Hydrocodone Stay in Your Blood?

 Hydrocodone is usually out of your blood within 1 day.
-The half life of hydrocodone is about 3.8 hours.
-After 3.8 hours after the last time taken, half of the drug has left your system.
-Within another 3.8 hours, another half of the drug leaves your system, and this half life pattern continues until all traces of the drug are gone.
+The half-life of hydrocodone is about 3.8 hours.
+After 3.8 hours after the last time is taken, half of the drug has left your system.
+Within another 3.8 hours, another half of the drug leaves your system, and this half-life pattern continues until all traces of the drug are gone.

 As a result, when doctors prescribe this drug, they usually recommend taking it every four to six hours.
 If you’re using hydrocodone for pain relief, your system typically needs another dose after that time.

-However, if you take an extended release hydrocodone, the brain effects last longer, and you usually don’t need another dose for about 12 hours.
+However, if you take extended-release hydrocodone, the brain effects last longer, and you usually don’t need another dose for about 12 hours.
 Extended dose hydrocodone may be detectable in your blood for a longer period of time than the standard formula for this drug.

 How Long Does Hydrocodone Stay in Your Saliva?